headout/api-docs/apis/v2/products.md

 ## 1. <a name="GET - /products"></a>GET `/products`

 ### Overview
 The Partner Products API v2 provides endpoints for accessing the products.
-This API is designed to facilitate partners in fetching relevant data for different cities and languages.
+This API is designed to facilitate partners in fetching relevant product information for different cities and languages.

 ### Curl